flyingtext/economical/docs/specification/model_detail_prediction_schedules.md

   - Email notification with results (attachments or download link)
   - Zenodo auto-publication option (DOI each run or per schedule)
 - **Permissions**
-  - Share with team
+  - Share with team contributors
-  - Restrict to owner only
+  - Restrict to the owner only
 - **Save / Cancel**

 ---